Report a faulty streetlight or illuminated bollard

 What you don't need to let us know about

-Use the green button to report a faulty street light or illuminated bollard that is NOT an emergency.Report it now »
+Use the following button to report a faulty street light or illuminated bollard that is NOT an emergency.Report it now »

 When will repairs be completed?

 We aim to repair faulty street lights within five working days.
 Priority is given to dangerous faults which may put members of the public at risk and are normally made safe within two hours.